daichi-ishida/VSCode-CMakeTemplate/README.md

-├── cmake                    ### Use this if you want to define something with CMake │   └── clang.cmake          ### is used for clang build ├── common                   ### is useful when you want to place header-only library ├── src
+├── cmake                    ### Use this if you want to define something with CMake │   └── clang.cmake          ### is used for clang build ├── common                   ### is useful when you want to place header-only library ├── data                     ### is useful when you want to load data from your application ├── src
-│   ├── AAA                  ### An application will be generated as "AAA_APP"
+│   ├── AAA                  ### An application for "AAA"
 │   │   ├── main.cpp         ### Codes for AAA
 │   │   └── CMakeLists.txt   ### Edit this to link external libraries to AAA
-│   └── BBB                  ### An application will be generated as "BBB_APP"
+│   └── BBB                  ### An application for "BBB"
 │   │   ├── main.cpp         ### Codes for BBB
 │   │   └── CMakeLists.txt
-│   └── CMakeLists.txt       ### You don't have to edit this
+│   └── CMakeLists.txt       ### is used when there are dependencies between, for example, "AAA" and "BBB".
-├── CMakePresets.json        ### CMake configuration presets (will be used to build this project with command) ├── CMakeLists.txt           ### Global setting for all applications (will be helpful when you use external submodule) :
+├── CMakePresets.json        ### CMake configuration presets (will be used to build this project with command) ├── CMakeLists.txt           ### Global setting for all applications :
 ```